DanielG/dxld-mullvad/README.md

 This will ask you for your mullvad account number, so keep that ready.

+We're almost done, now we setup `resolv.conf` to prevent DNS leaks:

+    $ mkdir -p /etc/netns/<myuser>
+    $ printf '%s\n' '# Mullvad DNS' 193.138.219.228 > /etc/netns/<myuser>/resolv.conf
+    $ chattr +i /etc/netns/<myuser>/resolv.conf

+I do `chattr +i` to prevent resolvconf from meddling with this config.
+I suppose it would be possible just to change the resolvconf configuration to get it seperated from the main system, but without changes it will just use the DNS of the rest of the system.

 Finally to start the mullvad wireguard interface you should use the following
 command: